tushardevsharma/very-secure-app/README.md

-# Securing passwords using using k8 secrets
+# Securing passwords using k8 secrets